-*4 The V-fell method is described in Noémi Speiser’s books on braiding, and in Masako Kinoshita’s online journal L-MBRIC, in the introduction to its illustrated instruction series.
+*4. The V-fell method is briefly described in Noémi Speiser’s books on braiding, and in Masako Kinoshita’s online journal L-MBRIC, in the introduction to its illustrated instruction series.
 (Kinoshita refers to this method as “Method 2″).
 By “not taught” I mean that

 For references to current practice of traditional loop braiding, see Masako Kinoshita’s site:

-© 2011-2013 Ingrid Crickmore
+© 2011–2017 Ingrid Crickmore

 Content of this website may not be posted or “reposted” online, sold, or used in fee-based workshops without my permission.
 It may be shared off-line with certain restrictions.